 6 Spotting Rules for Personal Trainers

-There’s an art and science when it comes to spotting.
-Go to any gym and watch how a personal trainer spots their client.
-It becomes quite evident that most trainers haven’t been taught how to do it properly!
+There’s an art and science to spotting.
+Go to any gym and watch how personal trainers spot their clients—it quickly becomes clear that many have never been properly taught how to do it!

-Here are six rules that personal trainers should follow when spotting their clients.
+Here are six essential rules every trainer should follow when spotting clients:

 Rule #1: Spot With Your Mouth First